Category

 Interest in Japanese things was also higher overall on the West Coast, with a particularly large gap between the coasts for "cosplay."

-Regarding interest in activities in Japan (things they want to do while traveling), "Eating Japanese food" ranked first and "Shopping" second for both regions.
+Regarding interest in activities in Japan (things they want to do while traveling), "eating Japanese food" ranked first and "shopping" second for both regions.

 However, looking at other items, the West Coast showed higher popularity for "experiencing the four seasons" and "attending stage performances" compared to the East.
-Conversely, the East Coast is characterized by greater popularity for active pursuits like "strolling through downtown areas" and "driving/cycling."
+Conversely, the East Coast is characterized by popularity for active pursuits like "strolling through downtown areas" and "driving/cycling."

 It seems that on the West Coast, people are more inclined to enjoy seeing Japan's nature and culture, while on the East Coast, more people want to experience Japan's towns and spaces by moving around on their own.